Frequently Asked Questions by parents visiting Thornbury High School.

 Q: What about girls?

-Over the last two years, the girl/boy ratio in Year 7 has been 50/50.
+The girl/boy ratio in Year 7 at Thornbury High over the last three years has been 50/50.
 We try to ensure that there is an even number of girls and boys in all classes.
-We offer a range of subjects which girls enjoy, such as science, music, drama, dance, art, sport and multimedia, as well as the traditional subjects.
+We offer a range of subjects which both girls and boys enjoy such as science, music, drama, dance, art, sport and multimedia as well as the traditional subjects.
 The school has a safe and secure learning environment where students from a range of backgrounds excel in their learning.

 Q: Do you have a Music Program?